 Decatur was incorporated in 1823 by European settlers.
 Prior to this the area was largely forested, and hosted two major native trade routes through the area; the Sandtown and Shallowford trails.

 A quiet place to live throughout the 1800s, the exception being a small skirmish between Confederate and Union soldiers which occurred towards the end of the civil war.
 In the late 1800s and early 1900s, Decatur began to develop into a connected suburb of Atlanta, with residents using trains, trolleys, streetcars and automobiles.

 Decatur is bursting at the seams with dining, shopping and recreation options.
 If the endless number of food and shopping centers isn’t enough to guarantee a visit then Decatur’s rocking nightlife should be a hook, line and sinker.
 Situated in metro Atlanta, Decatur is in the thick of city life where single 20-year-olds or blended families can find their own niche.

-Decatur is the county seat for DeKalb County and almost 26,000 residents call the city their home, according to the U.S. Census.
+The county seat for DeKalb County, Decatur is home to almost 26,000 residents, according to the U.S. Census.
 A diverse population with a wide range of age groups, racial backgrounds and economic levels, the city is great for growing families, professionals and retirees.

 Decatur has one of the highest education levels in metro Atlanta with large populations working in the service, public administration and healthcare sectors.
 49.2% of residents hold a college degree in comparison to Atlanta’s 34.9%.